B2B content marketing is hard work, and it’s getting harder all the time…

 There are pros and cons to hosting your own brand community space, including the overheads of maintaining and policing it.
 Even if you do host your own community space, it’s likely other informal groups will exist on other channels and it’s worth keeping an eye on them as well.

 No matter how well you think you know your customer, you need data to prove you’re right.
-It will also help you improve, if you’re prepared to invest the time to analyze it.

 But analyzing data effectively is difficult…

 Watching the metrics will show you what’s working, but not why.
 Was the headline catchy?
 Was the actual content on point?
 Was it the distribution method?
-Or is it because the content happened to relate to a topic that was trending at the time?
+Or was it because the content happened to relate to a topic that was trending at the time?
 If you really want to optimize your output, you will have to start developing experiments.
 Experiments don’t have to be complicated or long-winded, but they do have to be well planned.

 Multivariate testing evaluates how a multitude of items work together in an email body or landing page.
 To use multivariate testing, you’ll need to be using sophisticated marketing tools like Marketo or Pardot.
 You’ll also need a bigger audience to generate enough responses for the data to be analyzed.
-Understanding how to apply the findings to future campaigns can also be more complex unless your experiments were clearly structured.
+Understanding how to apply the findings to future campaigns can also be more complex unless your experiments are clearly structured.

-Measuring B2B content marketing success
+How to measure B2B content marketing success

-Whatever measures of success you agree at the planning stage, don’t be tempted to tinker.
+Whatever measures of success you agree on at the planning stage, don’t be tempted to tinker.
 Give your strategy the time it needs to build momentum, demonstrate results and gather the data you need to inform future efforts.

 Ready to learn about advanced content amplification?